GayathriRai/devops-assignment/README.md

 This provides point-in-time recovery within the configured retention window.

-For production, the retention period can be increased to 7–35 days depending on requirements.
+For production, the retention period can be increased to 7–35 days depending on business requirements.

+---

-## Security
+## 21. Security Considerations

-Security practices implemented:
+The implementation follows several security practices:

 - RDS is not publicly accessible.
-- RDS is placed in private subnets.
+- RDS is deployed in private subnets.
-- PostgreSQL traffic is restricted through security groups.
+- PostgreSQL access is controlled using security groups.
-- ALB accepts public HTTP traffic.
+- The ALB is the public entry point.
 - EC2 application traffic is restricted to the ALB security group.
 - PostgreSQL uses SSL.
 - `DB_SSLMODE=require` is configured.
 - Database password is supplied through an environment variable.
 - EC2 uses an IAM role for CloudWatch access.
 - AWS access keys are not stored on EC2.
+- Frontend application files are mounted read-only where applicable.

-### Production Recommendations
+### Production Improvements

-Use:
+Secrets can be moved to:

 ```text
 AWS Secrets Manager